Hardware, Materials and Software: The 3 Pillars of 3D Printing Success24 October 2018

 Overcoming challenges in 3D printing

-2018 has been an exciting year for additive manufacturing, with key milestones achieved across hardware, materials and software.
+Over the last decade, additive manufacturing has reached key milestones across hardware, materials and software innovation.
 However, the key to establishing 3D printing as a manufacturing method lies not in the success of one, but in the success of all three pillars.